nicklutsko/nicklutsko.github.io/_posts/2018-06-19-Decision-Making-and-Subjective-Uncertainty.md

 <h3>Uncertainty In IAMs</h3>

-<p>How do IAMs deal withs subjective uncertainty?
+<p>How do IAMs deal with subjective uncertainty?
 Basically by ignoring it.
 IAMS use “expected utility functions” to integrate over their uncertainties, but the utility functions are based on the judgments of the people building them, and so they only consider a single prior (this is why the estimates of the SCC by Nordhaus and by Stern can be so different).</p>

-<p>They also ignore the tail risks on the climate side, so that even large warmings have relatively small economic impacts.
+<p>They also ignore the tail risks on the climate side and so predict that even large warmings will have relatively small economic impacts.
 The thinking seems to be that since we don’t know how close we are to any tipping points, IAMs shouldn’t take them into account.
 And it’s actually worse than that, since they also omit the effects of climate changes that are hard to quantify economically, like ocean acidification (more <a href="https://academic.oup.com/reep/advance-article/doi/10.1093/reep/rey005/5025082">here</a>).</p>

 <p>So IAMs both underestimate the risks of climate change and the uncertainty of their predictions.
 This isn’t an ideal situation.</p>